papis/papis/doc/source/install.rst

 Using pip
 ---------

-The easiest way of installing papis is using the ``PyPI`` repositories and the ``pip`` package manager.
+The easiest way of installing Papis is using the ``PyPI`` repositories and the ``pip`` package manager.
 Open a terminal and type in

 .. code:: sh